 In general, many memorial industry professionals have adopted the following - easy to remember - rule of thumb:

 1 pound of Body Weight = 1 cubic inch of Urn Space (little less)

 From a technical perspective this rule is not precise, but it generally produces a safe estimate of the size urn you will need.
 Memorial professionals often encourage following this rule when customers are shopping before the cremation ashes are available (if the cremation has not yet taken place, for example).
-Only on very rare occasions will the rule guide a customer to select an urn that is too small; if the estimate is in error, it will most likely be in the direction of being too large.
+Only on very rare occasions will the rule guide a customer to select an ash vessel that is too small; if the estimate is in error, it will most likely be in the direction of being too large.
 And having too large an urn is, typically, not a significant concern for urn buyers.
 In fact, it is very common to have extra room in a cremation urn.
 For example, most adult urns have a capacity of 200 - 220 cubic inches, which would, of course, be significatly larger than the remains of a person weighed about 150 pounds.